Privacy Policy

 Tribunal Information

 Some judicial officers of the Federal Court hold appointments as either a President or a Deputy President or a Member of the Australian Competition Tribunal, the Copyright Tribunal of Australia or the Defence Force Discipline Appeal Tribunal.
 The Federal Court and its staff provide the operational and administrative support required by each of these Tribunals nationally.
-Each Tribunal operates under its own legislative framework: respectively the Competition and Consumer Act 2010, Copyright Act 1968 and Defence Force Discipline Appeals Act 1955 and regulations made under these.
+Each Tribunal operates under its own legislative framework: respectively the Competition and Consumer Act 2010 (Cth), Copyright Act 1968 (Cth) and Defence Force Discipline Appeals Act 1955 (Cth) and regulations made under these.

 The Federal Court and its staff also provide operational and administrative support required by the National Native Title Tribunal (NNTT) and the Native Title Registrar (NT Registrar) nationally.
 The NNTT comprises a President and members who are appointed by the Governor-General under the Native Title Act 1993 (Cth) (Native Title Act).
 The NT Registrar is also appointed by the Governor-General.
 The NNTT and NT Registrar have a range of roles and responsibilities under the Native Title Act and regulations made under this Act.